 The Duncan coral, duncanopsammia axifuga, has large, fleshy polyps and looks a little bit like a zoanthid or other button polyp species, but it is really a large polyp stony (LPS) coral.
 Duncan corals are sometimes also called whisker coral or daisy coral.
 Like all LPS corals, duncans have a calcified stony skeleton and therefore require relatively high concentrations of calcium, magnesium, and hardness, measured as dKH, to stay healthy.

 A quality reef aquarium salt will naturally have a good concentration of these important elements, but you should test your water to monitor these water parameters to ensure your tank stays within a healthy range.
 If your tank falls out of the healthy range, you can generally restore the quality of the water by performing water changes or adding reef supplements, like 2-part, if necessary.
 You can see parts of the exposed skeleton in the image above, where the Duncan coral polyp has died away

-Duncan coral are a popular reef aquarium species
+Duncan corals are a popular reef aquarium species

-Several years ago, duncans were not that popular here in the U.S., but these corals are now aquacultured and have become a stable in the aquarium trade.
+Several years ago, Duncans were not that popular here in the U.S., but these corals are now aquacultured and have become a staple in the aquarium trade.

 For more information